SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``"constant"``
+    Optional, contains the constant value of a constant parameter.
     If given, the parameter is constant and has the given value.
     Such a parameter can neither be read nor written, and it will **not** be transferred
     after the activate command.

+    The value given here must conform to the Datatype of the accessible.

 Custom Properties